hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 **Exercise**

-1. Return only those samples from `all_data` dataframe with genotype `HH`.
+1. Return only those samples from `all_data` dataframe with age == 4.
-2. Using the `metadata` dataframe, return only the counts for geneX from those samples where `sex` is female and `age` is greater than 4.
+2. Using the `all_data` dataframe, return only the samples where `genotype` is Wt and `age` is greater than 4.

 ***

 ## Matching data

 Often when working with genomic data, we have a data file that corresponds with our metadata file.
 The data file contains measurements from the biological assay for each individual sample.
 In our case, the biological assay is gene expression and data was generated using RNA-Seq.
-Let's bring in the data matrix of RPKM values:
+Let's bring in the data matrix of RPKM values.

+We will read in the RPKM file using the the `read.csv` function which has *one required argument* and several *specifications* that can be provided.
+The mandatory argument is a path to the file and filename, which in our case is `data/counts.rpkm` file.
+We will put the function to the right of the assignment operator, meaning that **any output will be saved as the variable name provided on the left**.

 	rpkm_data <- read.csv("data/counts.rpkm")